St. Moritz, Switzerland

 Summer Sports in St. Moritz

 The Engadin Valley’s network of trails is a hiker’s heaven as they cover 580 km/360 mi over high altitude elevations.
 Hikers can choose varying levels of difficulty among the panorama trails, lake hikes, theme trails, long-distance hikes and even interactive hiking routes.
 Explore the region’s sloping hills, lush alpine meadows, towering snow capped peaks and sparkling lakes all on foot.
 For suggested hikes and levels of difficulty visit St. Moritz hiking paradise.
+Your don't wiant to miss the views these hikes provide for your St. Moritz vacation.

 The St. Moritz Lake’s steady flow of Maloja wind creates ideal conditions for windsurfing, kite surfing and sailing.
 St. Moritz offers many sailors the unique opportunity to sail their regattas while being 1800 m/5905 ft above sea level.
 Every year St. Moritz attracts the world’s top water sport athletes for the St. Moritz Match Race and Engadin Windsurfing Marathon.